 When you are out walking your dog and he begins to pull ahead, stop in your tracks until he returns to you.
 If this does not work, try using a gentle tug on the leash to get their attention.

-Once he is looking at you, give him the command to “sit” or “stay.”
+Once he looks at you, give him the command to “sit” or “stay.”
 If he obeys, praise him and give him a treat.
 If he does not obey, continue with the training until he learns that he must listen to you in order to get what he wants.

 One way to make it easier to train a dog that pulls on their leash is to get a leash/harness that isn’t easily ripped off and distributes the pulling pressure evenly to your dog’s body rather than choking them.

 3. Know the difference between firm and terrifying

 One mistake a lot of dog owners make is being terrifying rather than just firm.

 Remember our example earlier about a pack of dogs?
-If you shout and react with rage, you start to be the aggressive dog.
+If you shout and react with rage, you become the aggressive dog.